HersheyTaichou/CodeBible/Office 365/1 Global/Exchange Online.md

-# Azure Graph
+# Exchange Online

-Azure Graph is used to connect to Microsoft Azure AD, or Entra ID, then run commands against objects in Azure AD (Users, Groups, etc)
+Exchange online is used to connect to Exchange online and run commands against objects in Exchange (Users, Groups, etc)

 ## Install the module